-Princess Margaret was prevented from holidaying in Ireland during the 1960s over fears that a visit would re-energize the IRA, according to newly declassified British Government documents.
+Princess Margaret was prevented from holidaying in Ireland during the 1960s over fears that a visit would re-energize the IRA, according to declassified British Government documents.

-Margaret, the younger sister of the late Queen Elizabeth II, proposed to spend Easter in April 1968 with her family at Birr Castle in Co Offaly where Margaret's father-in-law, the Earl of Rosse, lived.
+Margaret, the younger sister of the late Queen Elizabeth II, proposed to spend Easter, in April 1968, with her family at Birr Castle, in Co Offaly, where Margaret's father-in-law, the Earl of Rosse, lived.

-Newly declassified documents, now a part of the British National Archives, show that the British Embassy was first informed of Margaret's proposed Irish visit in January 1968, according to The Sunday Times.
+Declassified documents, now a part of the British National Archives, show that the British Embassy was first informed of Margaret's proposed Irish visit in January 1968, according to The Sunday Times.

 The Embassy, which cited problems during Margaret's previous visit in 1965, wanted to avoid stoking republican sentiment with Margaret's proposed visit, which would have coincided with the 52nd anniversary of Ireland's 1916 Easter Rising.